 • having a national reputation in relation to the area; and if the applicant has not turned 18, or is at least 55 years old, at the time of application.

-These subclasses were created on 1 September 2007 and took over from previous visas (subclasses 880, 881, 882) that were abolished to cater for overseas students who wish to apply for permanent residence purely on the basis of their recently acquired Australian qualifications.
-They partially “mirror” the current offshore migration visas (see “Skilled migrants: the points test and other issues”) and allowed international students who had completed at least two years of academic studies in Australia and nominated a skilled occupation worth at least 50 points on the Skilled Occupation List (SOL) to apply in Australia within six months of completing their studies and not be required to have any work experience in the nominated occupation.
+The visas were abolished on 1 January2013.
+They included the subclass 885: skilled: independent overseas student visa, the subclass 886: skilled: Australian-sponsored visa, and the Subclass 887: skilled: designated area-sponsored (permanent) visa.
+These subclasses were created on 1 September 2007 and took over from previous visas (subclasses 880, 881, 882) that were abolished to cater for overseas students who wished to apply for permanent residence on the basis of their recently acquired Australian qualifications.
+They partially mirrored the current offshore migration visas (see “Skilled migrants: the points test and other issues”) and allowed international students who had completed at least two years of academic studies in Australia and nominated a skilled occupation worth at least 50 points on the Skilled Occupation List (SOL) to apply in Australia within six months of completing their studies and not be required to have any work experience in the nominated occupation.
 A points test applied.
-However, the visas were themselves abolished on 1 January 2013.

 The subclass 485: skilled – graduate (temporary) visa allows overseas students who are under 50 years of age and do not meet the points test for a permanent visa to remain in Australia for 18 months to gain skilled work experience or improve their English language skills, which might then allow them to pass the points test or gain sponsorship by an Australian employer.
 Holders of this visa may apply for permanent residence at any time if they are able to meet the pass mark on the general skilled migration points test (see “Skilled migrants: the points test and other issues”) and they are invited to apply under the SkillSelect system.